wwsundquist/smdt-reco-Documentation/docs/getting_started.md

 ## Getting raw data

 ## Running the code
 After building there will be several executables in you build area.
 The setup script creates aliases for these so they may be run quickly.
-These are---
+These are—
 ````
 ./build/decodeRawData --conf ./conf/<your-file>.conf
 ./build/decodeRawData --conf ./conf/<your-file>.conf